 - Freezer Paper

 I started by cutting off the bottom of the pillow case.
-Then I had Elliot try it on so I could trim it to the right length.
+Then I had Quinn try it on so I could trim it to the right length.

 I used the freezer painting method to add “Trick or Treat” to the pillowcase.
 I recently conquered freezer painting and it’s awesome!!!
 Here’s my abbreviated tutorial on it:

 I folded two pieces of orange duct tape in half to create the costume straps.
-Then I hot glued them to the inside of the costume.
-I think some scraps of ribbon would work well here too.
+Then I hot glued the ends to the costume for form straps.
+Scraps of ribbon would work well too.